List of songs recorded by Justin Timberlake

 American singer-songwriter Justin Timberlake has written and recorded material for his five studio albums.
 Timberlake released his solo debut studio album, Justified, in November 2002.
 Most of the album was produced by The Neptunes, with additional collaborators including Brian McKnight, Scott Storch, Timbaland, and The Underdogs.
-"Like I Love You", written by Timberlake, Chad Hugo and Pharrell Williams.
-"Cry Me a River", produced by Timbaland, is a R&B song about a brokenhearted man who moves on from his past.
+"Like I Love You", written by Timberlake, Chad Hugo, and Pharrell Williams.
+"Cry Me a River", produced by Timbaland, an R&B song about a brokenhearted man who moves on from his past, went on to win the Best Male Video and Best Pop Video at the 2003 VMAs.
 A Rolling Stone reviewer called the song a "breakup aria."
-Timberlake, Hugo and Williams also wrote "Rock Your Body" and "Señorita".
+Timberlake, Hugo and Williams also wrote "Rock Your Body", and "Señorita".

 His second studio album FutureSex/LoveSounds, was released in September 2006.
 It infuses R&B and pop with techno, funk, and elements of rock, the last being the genre that was the main inspiration of Timberlake during the album's recording.
 The electro R&B song "SexyBack", is built around a pounding bass beat, electronic chords, and beat box sounds.
 Andrew Murfett of The Age wrote that the song was a "raunchy club banger that slyly suppresses" Timberlake's customary falsetto.
 "My Love" is a synthpop-influenced, R&B and hip hop song.
 "What Goes Around...
 Comes Around", is a pop-R&B song performed in a slow manner and was described by some music critics as a "sequel" to his 2002 song "Cry Me a River".
 "LoveStoned/I Think She Knows" is an R&B and art rock song that contains sexually suggestive lyrics and includes "human beatbox sounds" in its composition.
 Rolling Stone described the song as "flowing from hip-hop bump-and-grind to an ambient wash of Interpol-inspired guitar drone."
 Timberlake co-wrote and appeared as a featured vocalist on several songs, including "Give It to Me" with Timbaland, "Ayo Technology" with 50 Cent, "4 Minutes" with Madonna and "Dead and Gone" with T.I.